What Is A Sleep Disorder?

 - Cataplexy is the sudden onset of paralysis (as occurs in REM sleep) when the person is fully awake.
 For reasons that are not well understood, this seems to occur in the presence of strong emotion (laughter or fear).
 This phenomenon also occurs in narcolepsy.

 - Finally, REM sleep behavior disorder consists of the absence of normal paralysis during REM sleep.
-Because muscles remain functional, these patients can move about as they dream, sometimes leaving the room or (if the dream is frightening) having aggressive behavior that can result in injury.
+Because muscles remain functional, these people can move about as they dream, sometimes leaving the room or (if the dream is frightening) having aggressive behavior that can result in injury.

 For more information regarding sleep disorders you may go to: